Loblolly Pine Tree Seedlings

 The loblolly is most often susceptible to damage caused by fusiform and heart rot.
 However, the bark of the loblolly is thick, which helps to protect the tree against damage caused by wildfires.

 1)Transplanting is a breeze.
 The loblolly pine is strong moves quickly from location to location.

 2)It also adapts readily to wet soil conditions, so you don't have to worry about over-watering or an abundance of rain.

 3) It Can be used as a quick screen virtually anywhere in your landscape.

 4) As the tree ages, it begins to lose its lower branches, making it a great shade provider.

-The loblolly pine also provides both a habitat and food for an abundance of wildlife in the southeastern United States, including the Carolina chickadee, nuthatches, squirrels and other small rodents.
+The loblolly pine also provides a habitat and food for the abundant wildlife in the southeastern United States, including the Carolina chickadee, nuthatches, squirrels, and other small rodents.

 The loblolly is also the first species of the pinus to have its entire genome mapped.
-With more than 20 billion base pairs, its genome sequence is seven times larger than that of man.
+With more than 20 billion base pairs, its genome sequence is seven times larger than men.